Acute coronary syndrome is a term used to describe a range of conditions associated with sudden, reduced blood flow to the heart.

 Acute coronary syndrome usually results from the buildup of fatty deposits (plaques) in and on the walls of coronary arteries, the blood vessels delivering oxygen and nutrients to heart muscles.

 When a plaque deposit ruptures or splits, a blood clot forms.
-This clot obstructs the flow of blood to heart muscles.
+This clot blocks the flow of blood to heart muscles.

 When the supply of oxygen to cells is too low, cells of the heart muscles can die.
 The death of cells — resulting in damage to muscle tissues — is a heart attack (myocardial infarction).

-Even when there is no cell death, an inadequate supply of oxygen still results in heart muscles that don't work correctly or efficiently.
-This dysfunction may be temporary or permanent.
+Even when there is no cell death, the decrease in oxygen still results in heart muscles that don't work the way they should.
+This change may be temporary or permanent.
 When acute coronary syndrome doesn't result in cell death, it is called unstable angina.

 The risk factors for acute coronary syndrome are the same as those for other types of heart disease.
 Acute coronary syndrome risk factors include: